-Nature’s SAFE are delighted to announce, and invite you to their inaugural charity event
+Nature’s SAFE are delighted to announce, and invite you to their inaugural charity event.

 Join us on Thursday 23 February 2023

 The evening will begin at 7pm where you will be shown through the ‘Images of Nature’ gallery into a sparkling reception.
 Here you will have a chance to browse the exhibition and mingle with other guests.
-The Founder and Chair of the Charity, Tullis Matson, will welcome you to the Natural History Museum and provide a deeper insight into the work the charity is doing to save animals from extinction.
+The Founder and Chair of the Charity, Tullis Matson, will welcome you to the Natural History Museum and providing a deeper insight into the work the charity is doing to save animals from extinction.

 Our keynote speakers include Sir Ranulph Fiennes and Richard Vigne.
 Sir Ranulph will discuss his 60-year career, leading exhibitions across the world, the animals he has seen and how habitats have changed since he begun.
-Richard will talk about his work at Ol Pateja Conservancy, which has been the protected home of the last two Northern White Rhinos.
+Richard will talk about his work at Ol Pejeta Conservancy, which has been the protected home of the last two Northern White Rhinos.